 The joy of no, or feel the guilt and say no anyway!

 If sorry is the hardest word for narcissists, then no is the hardest word for codependents.
 No is one of the first and most powerful words we learn as very young children.
 Two-year olds gleefully and emphatically tell parents, “No, I don’t like carrots!
-No, I don’t want to stop playing!
+I don’t want to stop playing, no!
 No, I don’t want to wear that!
-No, I don’t want to go to sleep!”
+I don’t want to go to sleep!”
 Try it.
 Smile and petulantly shout, “NO!”
 See.
 It feels good.

 Telling parents no is the first triumphant step toward personal autonomy and boundary development.
 Good enough parents allow their kids age appropriate no’s.
 Authoritarian, dysfunctional and/or personality disordered parents don’t tolerate their children telling them no. They also don’t tolerate their children having boundaries.